dubochkarev-gth/game-systems-lab/Design.md

 Fully text-logged

-Combat must be readable and understandable without visual effects.
+Deterministic and readable

+Combat validates configuration choices.
+It must not rely on visual spectacle.

-10.2 Actions
+Core Actions

-Available combat actions:

 Attack